 The Sound Propositions podcast debuted with its first season of 12 episodes.
 This series maintains something of the feeling of a mix, while being something else entirely.
 Each episodes foregrounds the voice of its subject, but isn’t the kind of series where two people sit in front of some microphones chatting, either.
 My own voice is downplayed, my presence is felt instead in the framing, the editing, and the sound design, focusing on the narrative of each subject.

 I also launched a low-profile series of unprocessed field-recordings called [Useless Sounds], in order to share some recordings I was making while based in the south of Italy last year, as well as some recordings from friends elsewhere in the Mediterranean.
 Both series will return in 2020.
 Season two of the podcast will feature Bruno Stucchi, co-founder of the Die Schachtel label; an interview with the director of a documentary about the Turkish composer İlhan Mimaroğlu and his wife, political activist Güngör Mimaroğlu; a profile of Istanbul’s experimental music scenes; Ina-GRM director Francois J. Bonnet (Kassel Jaeger); and much more.

-In addition to the podcast, 2019 saw the publication of four written installments with Rutger Zuydervelt, Félicia Atkinson, the Tapeworm, and Gonzo.
+In addition to the podcast, 2019 saw the publication of four written installments of Sound Propositions with Rutger Zuydervelt, Félicia Atkinson, the Tapeworm, and Gonzo.
 Upcoming columns will feature Ahnnu, Amulets, KMRU, and more.

 I also co-authored an essay with Sam Galloway entitled “Queer Noise: Sounding the Body of Historical Trauma,” which was including in the collection Towards Gender Equality in the Music Industry: Education, Practice and Strategies for Change, edited by Sarah Raine and Catherine Strong.
 (Bloomsbury, 2019) You can check that out that the link.